-In respect of the discounted cashflow method, the higher the annualized net cash inflows, and growth rate, the higher the fair value.
+For the discounted cashflow method, the higher the annualized net cash inflows, and growth rate, the higher the fair value.
 Conversely, the lower the discount rate, the estimated development costs, and capitalisation rate used in calculating the annualized net cash inflows, the higher the fair value.